-A pay stub is a document that serves as a record of an employee’s paid wages showing pre- or post-tax deductions taken.
-We provide over 50 free pay stub options to help you comply with state laws in the over half of U.S. states that require employers to provide pay stubs — even if you pay employees with cash or direct deposit.
+A pay stub is a document that serves as a record of an employee’s paid wages in addition to taxes and deductions withheld.
+We provide more than 50 free pay stub templates to help you comply with laws in the 41 states that require employers provide them—even if paying with cash or direct deposit.

-Here is a simple downloadable pay stub template that you can open, input your data into, save and/or print.
-It contains all the basic data fields you may want to use to document earnings and deductions.
-Any words or rows you don’t use can be left blank, customized or deleted from the template to make this work for your business.
+Here is a general downloadable pay stub template that you can open, input your data, save and/or print.
+It contains all of the basic information fields you may want to document earnings and deductions.
+Any words or rows you don’t use can be left blank, customized, or deleted from the template to make this work for your business.

-To avoid creating manual pay stubs, consider using a payroll service like ADP.
-In addition to offering your employees pay stubs, you can also let them manage their account information online or via a mobile app, and print their own payroll reports.
-Click here for a free quote.
+To avoid creating manual pay stubs altogether, consider using a payroll service like Gusto.
+In addition to offering your employees pay stubs, you can also let them manage their account information online or via a mobile device and print their own payroll documents.

 What a Pay Stub Template Should Include

-What to include on a pay stub is typically dictated by state law.
+State law typically dictates the information you should include on a pay stub.
 For example, some states like Arkansas and South Dakota don’t require employers to provide pay stubs to employees at all.
-But providing a pay stub is much like providing a customer with a payment receipt.
-It proves, in case you’re audited or have an employee dispute, that payment was made.
+Regardless, providing a pay stub is a good practice because it ensures you have solid backup information in the event of an audit.

 The most common data fields to include in your pay stub template are: